parischap/effect-libs/packages/pretty-print/README.md

   yarn add effect @parischap/js-lib @parischap/effect-lib @parischap/pretty-print
   ```

 We use three peerDependencies.
 If you are not an Effect user, the size may seem important.
 But, in fact, we use little of each peerDependency.
-Once bundled and tree-shaken, it's not that big any more!
+Once bundled, tree-shaken, minified, it's only about 23kB!

 ## API